smsolivier/dissertation/outline.md

 * outline of document

 # Radiation Transport Background
+* Boltzmann Transport Equation
-* the intensity and its moments
+	* the distribution function and its moments
-* the transport equation for thermal photons
-	* isotropic scattering
-	* grey
-	* blackbody
-	* MEB
+		* describe phase space
-	* conversion to neutron notation
 		* f vs psi vs I
+			* motivate use in each scenario
+			* "natural" definition for reaction rates, energy deposition
+			* intensity allows avoiding viewing photons as particles
+* TRT equations
+* linear transport as proxy for TRT
 * useful angular identities
 * derivation of radiation diffusion